Standard library utilities (files, text, time handling)

 lon2d, lat2d = np.meshgrid(lon, lat)

-# Add a consistent colorbar
+# Add a colorbar to indicate precipitation scale

 cbar = fig.colorbar(mesh, ax=ax, label="Precipitation (mm/hr)")

-# Overlay the Hawaii boundary outline
+# Overlay the Hawaii boundary outline from OSM data

 hawaii.boundary.plot(ax=ax, edgecolor="black", linewidth=1.5, zorder=2)